agathamarie/agathamarie/README.md

 Since childhood, I have had a passion for technology and programming.
 I used Scratch and PowerPoint to create games, watched numerous videos about assembling and disassembling computers, watched reviews of hardware components, and tried basic programming with C language.
 I also enjoy organizing, creating tables, routines, and systems, which greatly supports my programming work.
 I am accustomed to analyzing, comparing, and organizing data.
 Still in the tech world, I love games and the idea of creating my own worlds and stories, and my creativity helps me find quick solutions to challenges.
 Outside of technology, I am passionate about music, art, and writing, which are personal aspects of my personality that I also hope to develop further.

 Overall, I am a dedicated, attentive, creative, and communicative person.
 I believe that every experience, regardless of the circumstances or location, is an opportunity for learning.
-By embracing these opportunities, I strive to make my life more vibrant and colorful.
+With that mindset, I strive to make my life more colorful.

 <br>
 <img src="div.png" alt="div">